iterative/dvc.org/content/blog/2021-12-21-December-21-community-gems.md

 title: December '21 Community Gems
 date: 2021-12-21
 description: >
-  A roundup of technical Q&A's from the DVC and CML community.
-This month: CML runners, working with data, DVC Studio, and more.
+  A roundup of technical Q&A's from the DVC community.
+This month: comparing experiments, working with data, working with pipelines, and more.
 descriptionLong: >
-  A roundup of technical Q&A's from the DVC and CML community.
-This month: CML runners, working with data, DVC Studio, and more.
+  A roundup of technical Q&A's from the DVC community.
+This month: comparing experiments, working with data, working with pipelines, and more.
 picture: 2021-12-21/dec-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/december-21-community-gems/964
 tags:
   - Data Versioning
-  - DVC Studio
+  - DVC Remotes
-  - DVC
+  - DVC API
-  - CML
+  - DVC Stages
   - Community
 ---